fanluo12/GrindForNextJob/README.md

 ## 567. Permutation in String
 ## 637. Average of Levels in Binary Tree
 Using level order traversal, note that for each level, define a double variable to calculate sum for each level
+## 704. Binary Search
+if current length is 1, like [1], cannot use while (left < right)
 ## 739. Daily Temperatures
 Use stack to push [value, index] pairs
+## 853. Car Fleet
+Put current index and spped pair to an array and sort by ascending order of index.
+For each one, use stack to store expected time with double value.
+Once next value is <= stack.peek(), which means faster car will catch up previous at some point of time, don't do anything, else push to stack
+## 875. Koko Eating Bananas